GBLille/AFmassive/README.md

 If `--dropout_structure_module` is set to true, the dropout is also activated in the structure module.
 If not, it is only activated in the Evoformer module.
 The same dropout rates as those used by DeepMind at training are used by default.
-The following figure depicts DeepMind's architectural details (Jumper J et al, Nature, 2021 - Fig 3.a), annotated by Björn Wallner for CASP15 (https://predictioncenter.org/), showing the various dropout rates:
+The following figure depicts DeepMind's architectural details (Jumper J et al, Nature, 2021 - Fig 3.a), annotated by Björn Wallner for [CASP15](https://predictioncenter.org/), showing the various dropout rates (red frame detailed just below):

 ![Dropout](imgs/dropout_arch.png)

-Also, you can modify these rates by using the `--dropout_rates_filename` parameter.
+These rates can be modified also by using the `--dropout_rates_filename` parameter.
-The parameter takes a path to a json file, this is an exemple of what it should contain:
+The parameter takes a path to a json file.
+This is an example of what it should contain:
 ```json
 {
     "dropout_rate_msa_row_attention_with_pair_bias": 0.15,